luraess/julia-parallel-course-EGU21/README.md

 The [`diffusion_1D_damp.jl`](scripts/diffusion_1D_damp.jl) code implements a damped iterative implicit solution of eq.
 (1).
 The iteration count drops to `niter<200`.

 ![](docs/diffusion_damp.png)

+#### Performance considerations
+Performance evaluation is a complex topic as different metrics would lead to different conclusions.
+Ultimately, efficient algorithms should minimise the time to solution.
+For iterative algorithms this means:
+1) Ensure fast iterations (minimise the time per iteration).
+2) Keep the iteration count as low as possible avoiding it to increase to much when increasing the numerical resolution.

 ⤴️ [_back to course material_](#short-course-material)